wemrysi/quasar/README.md

 ./bin/full-it-tests.sh
 ```

-##### Testing option 2 (prerequisite: mongodb)
+##### Testing option 2

-Currently Quasar only supports MongoDB so in order to run the integration
-tests, you will need to provide a URL to a MongoDB.
-If you have a hosted MongoDB instance handy, then you can simply point to it, or else
+In order to run the integration tests for a given backend, you will need to provide a URL to it.
+For instance, in the case of MongoDB, If you have a hosted MongoDB instance handy, then you can simply point to it, or else
 you probably want to install MongoDB locally and point Quasar to that one.
 Installing MongoDB locally is probably a good idea as it will
 allow you to run the integration tests offline as well as make the tests run as fast as possible.

-In order to install MongoDB locally you can either use something like Homebrew or simply go to the MongDB website and follow the
+In order to install MongoDB locally you can either use something like Homebrew (on OS X) or simply go to the MongDB website and follow the
 instructions that can be found there.

 Once we have a MongoDB instance handy, we need to set a few